According to the National Restaurant Association, just 44% of employees work full-time in restaurants.

 As noted above, time off is vital, but it’s something you’ll need to monitor closely as part of your staff scheduling strategy.

-For instance, when you hire a new employee, find out what they’re expectations are of how much time they’ll have off, and when.
+For instance, when you hire a new employee, find out what their expectations are of how much time they’ll have off, and when.
 Do your best to honour those requests, but don’t bend over backwards and beyond your normal policies.

 The best approach is to be flexible.
 Hospitality is a dynamic sector and one in which people work long, unsociable hours.
 If that means honouring time off in a random but controlled fashion, you’ll probably build a far happier team as a result.